Home Blog Leadership as an Art: A Q&A With Dr. Jay L. Caulfield

 Leadership as an Art at Marquette University

 Q: At the conclusion of your paper, you say, “Leadership as an art has a key theme: Connecting with others to make the world a better place.”
-How do you see that theme incorporated into the online Master in Management program at Marquette University?
+How do you see that theme incorporated into the at Marquette University?

 A: At a broader level is the mission of Marquette and its four pillars: faith, excellence, leadership, and service.
 Marquette, probably more than any organization that I've worked for, lives by its mission, its vision, and its values.
 That’s very impressive to me, and it flows through everything that we do.
 I have no doubt that every one of my colleagues in the program [is] teaching in that way, which is about human connection.
 Examples of that are some of the leaders we have in our own midst: